rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 The entire design of Bitcoin is a trustless system that assumes no one is honest.
 No one.
 You verify everything.
-If there's something we can't verify, then our trust is required, in which case we're back to fiat, back to the very problem that Bitcoin is trying to solve.
+If there's something we can't verify, then trust is required, in which case we're back to fiat, back to the very problem that Bitcoin is trying to solve.

+For Bitcoin to be true, *everything* must be verifiable.